alessiosavi/PyRecognizer/README.md

 ## Introduction

-This project is developed for have a plug-and-play facial recognition tool able to detect and recognize multiple faces from photos.
+This project is developed for have a plug-and-play facial recognition tool able to detect and recognize *__multiple__* faces from photos.
 It aim to be inter-operable with other tool.
-For this purpose, it expose REST api in order to interact with the facial recognition engine (train/tune/predict) and return the result of the prediction in a JSON format.
+For this purpose, it expose REST api in order to interact with the internal face-recognition engine (train/tune/predict) and return the result of the prediction in a JSON format.

-It's written for be a basecode/project structure for future project where a more complicated facial detect + neural network have to be engaged.
+It's written for be a basecode/project-template for future project where a more complicated facial detect + neural network have to be engaged.
+But is a complete face recognition tool that can be deployed on Docker.
-Currently it use a Multi Layer Perceptron as neural network architecture in order to predict the given faces.
+Currently it use a Multi Layer Perceptron (MLP) as neural network in order to predict the given faces.

 The tool is powered with `Flask_MonitoringDashboard` that expose some useful utilization/performance graph at the `/dashboard` endpoint

 ## Requirements

-- [olefile](https://github.com/decalage2/olefile) Parse, read and write Microsoft OLE2 files (deal with image)
-- [werkzeug](https://github.com/pallets/werkzeug) The comprehensive WSGI web application library
 - [face_recognition](https://github.com/ageitgey/face_recognition) Extract face point from image
-- [tqdm](https://github.com/tqdm/tqdm) A Fast, Extensible Progress Bar
+- [Flask](https://github.com/pallets/flask) The Python micro framework for building web applications
 - [Flask_MonitoringDashboard](https://github.com/flask-dashboard/Flask-MonitoringDashboard) Automatically monitor the evolving performance of Flask/Python web services
-- [Flask](https://github.com/pallets/flask) The Python micro framework for building web applications
+- [numpy](https://github.com/numpy/numpy) The fundamental package for scientific computing with Python.
+- [olefile](https://github.com/decalage2/olefile) Parse, read and write Microsoft OLE2 files (deal with image)
 - [Pillow](https://github.com/python-pillow/Pillow) The friendly PIL fork (Python Imaging Library)
+- [py-bcrypt](https://code.google.com/archive/p/py-bcrypt/) Python wrapper of OpenBSD's Blowfish password hashing code
+- [redis-py](https://github.com/andymccurdy/redis-py) The Python interface to the Redis key-value store.
 - [scikit-learn](https://github.com/scikit-learn/scikit-learn) Machine learning in Python
+- [tqdm](https://github.com/tqdm/tqdm) A Fast, Extensible Progress Bar
+- [werkzeug](https://github.com/pallets/werkzeug) The comprehensive WSGI web application library

-***NOTE***: If you encounter an error during `pip install -r requirements.txt`, it's possible that you have not installed `cmake`. `dlib` need `cmake`, and you can install using `apt install cmake -y` (debian/ubuntu) or `yum install cmake -y` (CentOS/Fedora/RedHat).
+***NOTE***: If you encounter an error during `pip install -r requirements.txt`, it's possible that you have not installed `cmake`. `dlib` need `cmake`.
+You can install `cmake` using:

+- `apt install cmake -y` (Debian/Ubuntu).
+- `yum install cmake -y` (CentOS/Fedora/RedHat).

 ## Table Of Contents